The Prisoner (video game): Prisoner 2

-Another nod to the video game industry is a newspaper headline that reads "ZONING COMMISSION WILL NOT BUDGE TO ALLOW PINBALL IN BARS", an apparent reference to Bill Budge, creator of Pinball Construction Set.

 Reception

-The Prisoner was very popular with the gaming press.
+The Prisoner was the third most popular adventure game of 1981 in the annual Softalk reader poll.

 The magazine Peelings II awarded the game an A+, its highest rating, and noted that if only the game had high-resolution graphics, it would have been a candidate for its Game of the Year Award.
 According to Softalk, "What puts this game head and shoulders above other adventures is that while the player is seeking the information needed to escape from the Island, the computer is actively seeking the information that will make the player lose the game.
 The dual challenges of learning about the Island while avoiding the subtle and not-so-subtle traps laid by the computer make the game both interesting and exciting".
 Softline stated that the game "that exercises your intellect like few games", and concluded that "The Prisoner is imaginative, well presented and thought provoking.
 Hats off to Dave Mullich and Edu-ware Services for bringing real mental challenge to the game industry".
 BYTE stated that the game "is not for the easily frustrated ...
 The Prisoner is complex beyond belief, nearly unbeatable, and at times irrational on purpose".
 It warned, "if you follow the rules, trust your fellow man, or display anything less than a total commitment to anti-social, anti-island behavior, you will be hopelessly doomed to repeated failure", and concluded," it will appeal to puzzle solvers and seekers of the bizarre".

 A.D.
 Young reviewed The Prisoner in The Space Gamer No. 55.
 Young commented that "The Prisoner is a riot from go to woe and will have you cursing and laughing all the way through."

-The Prisoner was also popular among gamers, who voted it the third most popular adventure game of 1981 in the annual Softalk reader poll.